|

 make an intimate portrait of a man’s existential crisis in contemporary Los

-the plot of LOST IN TRANSLATION with diminishing returns.
-But a Golden Lion
+keep repeating the plot of LOST IN TRANSLATION with diminishing returns.
+But

-is its own answer, she would no doubt say, to us critics opining that
+a Golden Lion is its own answer, she would no doubt say, to us critics

-SOMEWHERE is a long journey to nowhere.
-Least of all to an “existential
+opining that SOMEWHERE is a long journey to nowhere.
+Least of all to an

-crisis.”
+“existential crisis.”
 (Notes towards a better world.
-Can we stop chucking the word
+Can we stop chucking the

-‘existential’ around as a ten-dollar homonym for ‘pertaining to existence’?
+word ‘existential’ around as a ten-dollar homonym for ‘pertaining to

-Existentialism is/was a particular philosophy, founded in a particular
+existence’?
+Existentialism is/was a particular philosophy, founded in a

-Joao Nicolau’s Portuguese A ESPADA E A ROSA (THE
+must go to Joao Nicolau’s Portuguese A ESPADA E A

 mystical-allegorical trimmings), but you could spend a year happily with the